osegbotonie/enterprise-m365-administration-lab/docs/04-group-and-access-management.md

 GRP-ROLE-SystemsAdministrator
 ```

-Role groups help represent an employee's current responsibilities.

-They may be used as an input to access assignment processes.
+Role groups can help represent an employee's current responsibilities and may be used as an input to access assignment processes.

 For example: